Welcome to The Transition Guide to Buying Local in the Falmouth and Truro area

 - Meat: including poultry (9 entries)

-- General retailers: including general stores and online-only, markets, farm shops, pick-your-own, and specialists that don't match the above categories (26 entries)
+- General retailers: including general stores and online-only, farm shops, food boxes, plastic free and zero waste, and specialists that don’t match the above categories (19 entries)

 - Allotments: Allotments and Community Gardens (16 entries)

-- Other: Information, Food redistribution, Social initiatives (7 entries)
+- Other: Information, Food redistribution, Social initiatives, Forest Gardens (9 entries)